Personal data protection

 5. Duration of data processing: We process personal data for the time necessary to meet the purpose for which the data have been collected.

-6. Source from which personal data originates: Personal data may originate from the contractual partners who are the personal data controllers of their employees, directly from the data subject whose personal data we process, public registers or other sources.
+6. Source from which personal data originates: Personal data may originate from the data subject whose personal data we process, public registers or other sources.

 7. Method of processing of personal data: Personal data are processed in electronic form in an automated manner or in printed form in a non-automated manner.